jatinkumar762/Design-Patterns-Java/Behavioral Pattern/State.md

 * Maintains an instance of a ConcreteState subclass that defines the current state.

+    **The Context class is a wrapper class that:**

+    1. Maintains a reference to the current strategy/state
+    2. Provides an interface for clients to interact with
+    3. Delegates work to the current strategy/state object
+    4. May handle transitions between different strategies/states

 #### Example

 **Step 1:** Define the State Interface